laurensdw/Part-3-Course-Project/README.md

 - 'README.md'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'Codebook.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all original features.